-Added to that, Intel ME has been a source of controversy due to its deep integration into the hardware and its potential to be exploited if vulnerabilities are discovered.
-Researchers have demonstrated ways to hack into the ME, potentially gaining control over a system even when it is powered off [39].
+The Intel ME, however, has been a source of controversy due to its deep integration into the hardware and its potential to be exploited if vulnerabilities are discovered.
+Researchers have demonstrated ways to hack into the ME, potentially gaining control over a system even when it is powered off [35].
 These concerns have led to calls for greater transparency and security measures around the ME and similar subsystems.
 When comparing Intel ME and AMD PSP, the primary difference lies in their scope and functionality.
 Intel ME offers more extensive remote management capabilities, making it a more comprehensive tool for enterprise environments, while AMD PSP focuses more narrowly on core security tasks.
 Nonetheless, both play critical roles in ensuring the security and integrity of modern computing systems.

-The ASUS KGPE-D16 mainboard does not include AMD PSP nor Intel ME.
+ASUS KGPE-D16 Example: The ASUS KGPE-D16 mainboard does not include the AMD Platform Security Processor (PSP) or the Intel ME.